 Welcome to Eirene Cafe

-Take off your coat and shoes; we are better off barefoot here.
-While you are getting comfortable I’ll tell you a short story.
+Take off your coat and shoes; we’re better off barefoot here.
+While you settle in, let me tell you a short story.

-Almost a quarter of the world feels lonely.
-Nearly one in four people worldwide feel very or fairly lonely.
-In Italy in 2022, an astonishing 48% of Italians suffered from loneliness.
-Expats are more at risk of feeling lonely for prolonged periods.
+Nearly a quarter of the world feels lonely.
+One in four people worldwide report feeling either very or fairly lonely.
+In Italy, an astonishing 48% of Italians suffered from loneliness in 2022.
+Expats, in particular, are at greater risk of experiencing prolonged loneliness.

-According to John Cacioppo, the founder of social neuroscience, loneliness is precisely the feeling of being disconnected from others, of not belonging to a community, or even worse, the feeling that no one cares about you.
+John Cacioppo, the founder of social neuroscience, explains that loneliness is the feeling of being disconnected from others, of not belonging to a community, or worse yet, the sense that no one cares about you.

-At its core, loneliness has the bitter taste of abandonment.
+At its core, loneliness carries the bitter sting of abandonment.

 So, what is Eirene Cafe?